Lawrence, Massachusetts: Polish

 The Polish community of Lawrence was estimated to be only 600–800 persons in 1900.
 However, by 1905, the community had expanded sufficiently to fund the construction of the Holy Trinity Church at the corner of Avon and Trinity streets.
 Their numbers grew to 2,100 Poles in 1910.
 Like many of their immigrant brethren from other nations, most of the Poles were employed in woolen and worsted goods manufacturing.

 Lithuanians

 Lawrence had a sizable enough Lithuanian community to warrant the formation of both Lithuanian Catholic and Lithuanian National Catholic churches.
 St. Francis (Lithuanian Catholic Church) on Bradford Street was formed in 1903 by Rev. James T. O'Reilly of St. Mary's, in a building previously occupied by St. John's Episcopal Church.
 The church closed in 2002, merging with Holy Trinity (Polish) and SS.
 Peter and Paul (Portuguese).
-Sacred Heart Lithuanian National Catholic Church was established about 1917 and located on Garden Street until its closure and sale in 2001.
+Sacred Heart Lithuanian National Catholic Church was established in 1917 and located on Garden Street until its closure and sale in 2001.